This article lists the answers to the most frequently asked questions (FAQs) about the Kendo UI suite for Angular.

 Subscribe for NPM notifications through hooks.

+All available themes are compatible with both Kendo UI for Angular and Kendo UI for jQuery components.
 To create a theme that matches the looks of your desired project, you can also use the ThemeBuilder application.

 For detailed information on how to convert your AngularJS knowledge into Angular mastery, refer to the migration guide on Angular.